esphome/esphome-devices/src/docs/devices/Geeni-Outdoor-Duo/index.md

   friendly_name: geeni
   platform: ESP8266
   board: esp01_1m
-    #change board to esp12e if the original Tuya WB3S has been desoldered and replaced with an ESP12
+    # Change board to 'esp12e' if the original Tuya WB3S has been desoldered and replaced with an ESP12

 wifi:
   ssid: !secret wifi_ssid